Review: ‘Missionaries’ sees our forever wars as vocation

 “Missionaries,” out Oct.
 6 from Penguin Press, is Klay’s next act.
 A big, ambitious novel, it spans a few decades and continents and plumbs U.S. forever wars’ psychic imprint on peripatetic American warriors, militarism as a way of being and the consequences of ill-conceived foreign meddling.

 Two U.S. Special Forces vets of Afghanistan and Iraq — transitioned to mercenary and a military attaché — have fought “in enough murky war zones to lack the near-religious faith in democracy that the war was sold on.”
-Their next stop is Colombia, where Washington’s targeting-killing apparatus, first turned on leftist insurgent, now hunts drug-trafficking warlords.
+Their next stop is Colombia, where Washington’s targeting-killing apparatus, first turned on leftist insurgents, now hunts drug-trafficking warlords.

 Colombia is a tremendously complex conflict.
 In fact, it’s not really one but a multitude of conflicts whose dizzying dynamics vary by region, a dirty war mostly of rural civilians suffering forgotten.